jasonslyvia/redux-form-utils/README.md

 Alternatively, you can connect your component using `react-redux`'s `connect` method, in this case `dispatch` is passed as props to your component too.

-### Enhance your reducer
+### 2. Enhance your reducer

-The second and the last thing to do is enhance your reducer.
+The second and the last thing to do is to enhance your reducer.

 Basically you should compose your form state to your reducer's `initialState`, and handle form actions in your reducer.